henkvancann/FullyNoded/Docs/Wallets/Deleting-Wallets.md

 # Deleting Wallets

 There are differences in *Fully Noded Wallets* versus *Bitcoin Core Wallets*<br/>
-Text below is originated from [website](https://fullynoded.app/faq/#How-Do-I-Delete-a-Wallet).
+Text below is partly originated from [website](https://fullynoded.app/faq/#How-Do-I-Delete-a-Wallet).

 ## There are two fundamental wallet types you can access in Fully Noded: